PlaidCloud/website/content/en/docs/tasks/administer-cluster/network-policy-provider/weave-network-policy.md

-Once you have installed the Weave Net addon, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out Kubernetes NetworkPolicy.
+Once you have installed the Weave Net addon, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out PlaidCloud NetworkPolicy.
 If you have any question, contact us at [#weave-community on Slack or Weave User Group](https://github.com/weaveworks/weave#getting-help).